Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 # OrcaSlicer Qidi X-Plus 4 Profiles
 OrcaSlicer printer profiles for the brand new Qidi Plus 4 FDM printer.
 Profiles were adapted from the ones provided in the latest version of [QIDIStudio](https://github.com/QIDITECH/QIDIStudio), so should work fine.
+These profiles have been tested on firmware version 1.4.0.
 > [!CAUTION]
 > USE AT YOUR OWN RISK